 Vegetable Glycerin & Honey

 At the time I began my natural hair journey, vegetable glycerin and honey were all the rage.
-They both fall under the category of humectants; and they worked wonders at drawing water from the atmosphere to my hair; and consequently, keeping it moisturized.
+They both fall into the category of humectants, and they worked wonders at drawing water from the atmosphere to my hair; and consequently, keeping it moisturized.